Four things to consider before buying cannabis products

 Different routes of administration trigger the production of different molecules in your bloodstream.
 So how you choose to consume cannabis may affect your experiences.

 Ingestion (drinking or eating) and inhalation (vaping or smoking) produce different effects because of how the drug enters your bloodstream.
+If you are vaping you should be careful with the temperature of the device.
+Zamnesia has a helpful guide on how to safely handle a device when vaping THC.

 Inhalation produces effects almost immediately.
 So you should wait at least five minutes before inhaling again to help control your experience.
 As you inhale marijuana, be aware of the effects it has on your lungs.